vinsol/nectarcommerce/_posts/2016-04-23-phoenix-view-extension.md

 We want to allow Extensions to provide alternate view for an existing view in Nectar or provide an alternate template path for all views without changing the Nectar Views.

 ### How

+>
+Note: Please refer [Introduction to Metaprogramming](http://vinsol.com/blog/2016/04/14/introduction-to-metaprogramming/) for more information on Metaprogramming in Elixir

 ## Alternate View Templates Path than Default for all templates override